pallet-attic/pallet-examples/webapp-haproxy-nodes/README.md

 Using the public IP address of your new node, check that the newly deployed application is running by visiting `http://<node's public IP>:8080`

+To obtain the IP addresses of your nodes, run the following to get the list of running nodes and their public (and private) IP addresses:

+    bash$ lein pallet nodes

-When using `lein pallet`, pallet will automatically use the first provider defined in `~/.pallet/config.clj`.
+__NOTE__: When using `lein pallet`, pallet will automatically use the first provider defined in `~/.pallet/config.clj`.
 If you want to use another provider you should pass its name to pallet via the `-P` command line option to `lein pallet`, e.g.: